Quantum diamond microscopy with optimized magnetic field sensitivity and sub-ms temporal resolution: Experimental

 A schematic of the experimental setup is shown in Fig.~\ref{fig2}.
 An omega-shaped coil is placed on the overgrown diamond layer and a 532 nm laser (Opus 3W, LaserQuantum) illuminates the diamond.
-The incident light power on the diamond was approximately 200 mW.
-An objective lens (MPLFN50x, Olympus) is used to collect the red fluorescence from the diamond.
+The incident light power and {the beam diameter on the diamond are approximately 200 mW and 46 $\mu m$, respectively.
+The power density is $\approx$ 0.12 mW/$\mu m^2$.} An objective lens (MPLFN50x, Olympus) is used to collect the red fluorescence from the diamond.
 Long pass (BLP01-633R, Semrock) and dichroic (LM01-552, Semrock) filters are placed before the lock-in camera (heliCam C3, Heliotis) to separate the 532-nm pump laser.
-We use two microwave generators (SG394, SRS) and a single RF source (2.16 MHz, WX1282C, Tabor Elec.) for the double resonance with hyperfine driving.
+We use two microwave generators (SG394, SRS) and a single RF source (2.16 MHz, WX1282C, Tabor Elec.) for the double resonance with hyperfine driving, {as will be explained below}.
 Each SG394 was mixed (ZX05-43MH+, mini-circuits) with WX1282C and then the outputs are combined (ZX10-2-42S+, mini-circuits) for the double resonance with hyperfine driving.
 The mixed and combined signals are sent to an amplifier (ZHL-16W43-S+, mini-circuits).
 A switch (ZASWA-2-50DRA+, mini-circuits) is placed before the amplifier to control the delivery of the microwave to the omega-shaped coil.
 A TTL pulse generator (PB24-100-4k-PCI, spincore) is used to control the switch.

 A frequency modulation (square wave) is selected for the lock-in detection.
-The modulation depth is 300 kHz and the modulation frequencies (f$_{mod}$) are 2.5 or 10 kHz, depending on the temporal resolution ~\cite{ele17}.
+The modulation depth is 300 kHz and the modulation frequencies (f$_{mod}$) are 2.5 or 10 kHz, depending on the temporal resolution~\cite{ele17}.
 The phases ($\phi_1, \phi_2$) of the frequency modulation are controlled using an arbitrary waveform generator (AWG, 33522B, Keysight).
 For magnetic field and temperature detections, their phase differences are maintained at 180$^{\circ}$ and 0$^{\circ}$, respectively.
 The phases used for imaging magnetic fields are shown in Fig.~\ref{fig2}.
 An external trigger for the camera (Cam$_{trig}$) comes from the TTL pulse generator and is synchronized to the phases.
 The trigger internally initiates an integration of the fluorescence signals during four periods, (I$^+$, Q$^+$, I$^-$, and Q$^-$).
-The in-phase (I = I$^+$ - I$^+$) and quadrature (Q = Q$^+$ - Q$^-$) images are automatically calculated by the camera.
+The in-phase {(I = I$^+$ - I$^-$)} and quadrature (Q = Q$^+$ - Q$^-$) images are automatically calculated by the camera.
 A single cycle is composed of four periods, and a single frame is a repetition of a single-cycle N$_{cyc}$ times.